Announcement: We're launching LabelGPT, World's fastest prompt based labeling tool. Join the waiting list to get beta access

 2. Optimizers states

-For more information on how memory is consumed inside RAM when an llm is loaded for fine-tuning, refer here.
+For more information on how memory is consumed inside RAM when an LLM/Foundational Model is loaded for CLIP fine-tuning, refer here.

 !pip install openai-clip